 Great crested newts are fully protected in the UK and training/experience is required to gain a Statutory Agency licence to carry out surveys.
 This course will be delivered through a balance of classroom learning and opportunities to survey for newts at a variety of ponds, practicing the main techniques discussed and identifying the newts found.

-Please note – Natural England will accept an attendance certificate from this course in lieu of one reference for a great crested newt survey licence (but you will still need an additional reference).
+Please note – Natural England will accept an attendance certificate from this course as supporting material towards a great crested newt survey licence.
 Click this link for more information.
 To access your certificate, you will need to log in to our Moodle platform and complete a short quiz within 7 days of attending your course.
 You will then need to download the certificate from the platform yourself.

 By the end of the course, you will be able to:

 - Confidently identify UK newt species, with a particular focus on great crested newts, and have a knowledge of their ecology that will help you plan surveys

 - Describe and carry out a range of survey techniques for sampling for great crested newts